-German energy giant E.on warned on Tuesday that the country's green derman energy grant E.On warned on Tuesday that the country's green energy revolution is at risk from delays in connecting offshore wind farms to the grid.
+German energy giant E.on warned on Tuesday that the country's green energy grant E.on warned on Tuesday that the country's green energy revolution is at risk from delays in connecting offshore wind farms to energy revolution is at risk from delays in connecting offshore with tarms to the grid.
 The company said it will put two large projects on hold unless the grid operators speed up the construction of power lines.